m91michel/knowledge/development/README.md

 - [These free tools for developers are 🔥🔥🔥](https://dev.to/fayaz/this-free-tools-for-developers-are-45p3) - This is a very opinionated list of tools and apps that will help you up your game as a developer.
 Tagged with webdev, javascript, beginners, productivity.
 - [The HEARTED codepens of 2017](https://codepen.io/2017/popular/pens/)

+## Tools
 - [web.dev](https://web.dev/) - Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev. - e.g PWA, web vitals
+- [use-together.com](https://www.use-together.com/) - USE Together is a Remote Pair Programming and Team Collaboration tool.
 - [commentbox.io](https://commentbox.io/) - Hosted commenting that's painless to embed, a pleasure to use, and a breeze to moderate.